FDA panel says BioMarin DMD drug data not persuasive enough

 BioMarin's stock was placed on halt for all of Tuesday.

-Sarepta shares were down about 1 percent at $36.98 after the bell while shares of PTC Therapeutics Inc, which is also developing a treatment for DMD, fell 5 percent in after-hours trading to $30.
+Sarepta shares were down about 1 percent at $36.98 after the bell while shares of PTC Therapeutics Inc (PTCT.O), which is also developing a treatment for DMD, fell 5 percent in after-hours trading to $30.

 (Reporting by Amrutha Penumudi and Vidya L Nathan in Bengaluru; , editing by G Crosse and Anil D'Silva)